-Josah agreed with Conall’s plan.
+Josah liked Conall’s plan.
 “We use longboats, cover up with old sails no longer in use, when necessary.
 Let’s put two men in each vessel.”

 Captain Munro agreed.
-“We have four longboats, so we’ll retrieve one box for each.
-But be aware of several things.
-We won’t know what’s inside or how heavy they may be.”
+“We’ll launch four longboats and retrieve one box for each.
+But be aware.
+Unless marked, we don’t know what’s inside or how heavy they may be.”

-“The heavier the box, the more import it’s cargo,” said Conall.
+“The heavier the box, the more important it’s cargo,” said Conall.

 “If the three of us go,” Josah said, “Then we’ll need five volunteers.”

 “Getting help isn’t a problem.
-There is someone you forgot that needs to approve,” said the Captain.
+There is someone you forgot that needs to approve the plan,” said the Captain.